rkcosmos/deepcut/README.md

 ### Docker

-Install Docker on your machine:
+Install Docker on your machine

+For Linux:
 ```bash
 curl -sSL https://get.docker.com | sudo sh
 docker build -t deepcut
 ```

-Go watching a 2-hr movie.
+For other OS: see https://docs.docker.com/engine/installation/

 To run this Docker image:

 ```bash
 docker run --rm -it deepcut
 ```

 It will open a shell for us to play with deepcut.

 ## Usage